brkishore566/Tracker_API/README.md

 * File simulator.py is used to write vital record of the patient to the csv file every second by calling the API
 * url http://127.0.0.1:5000/vitals_output gives aggregated data with 15 mins time frame.
 * url http://127.0.0.1:5000/vitals_output?time_frame=30 gives aggregated data with 30 mins time frame. time frame should be greater than 0 and less than 60.
-* url http://127.0.0.1:5000/api/vitals is used to post the data to the csv. below is the payload(can take multiple inputs as well):
+* url http://127.0.0.1:5000/vitals_input is used to post the data to the csv. below is the payload(can take multiple inputs as well):

-{
+[{
     "user_id": "123",
     "timestamp": "1587631419",
     "heart_rate": "45",
     "respiration_rate": "18",
     "activity": "3"
-}
+}]

+* make sure the the csv file exists and chnage the path of csv accordingly.
 * **user_vitals.csv** has the data which is simulated via **simulator.py**.
 * aggregated data can be obtained by calling the api end point http://127.0.0.1:5000/vitals_output?time_frame=30

+if you are trying to execute this api. start the local server for flask api(default port 5000), run simulator.py (it will be running infinitely populating values to the api) you can stop it whenever necessary. for testing purpose i did some tests for time_frame in seconds which is what can be found in the csv file in this repo.

 below are the screen shots of API calls and process: